mayasharma2110/Name-the-element/README.md

 ### Current Question Bar

-For the current question bar I wanted the background colours for the numbers to be responsive to what question the user was on and what questions they had completed.
+For the current question bar, I wanted the background colours for the numbers to be responsive to what question the user was on and what questions they had completed.
 To do this I needed to target an element based on an index in jQuery.
 The offical [jQuery](https://api.jquery.com/eq/) documentation helped me do this.